-We now describe the way in which the mobile robot explores and maps its unknown environment with justin-time BIRIS sensing to complement sonar sensing.
+We now describe the way in which the mobile robot explores and maps its unknown environment with just-in-time BIRIS sensing to complement sonar sensing.
 Simply, BIRIS data is only acquired to accurately pinpoint the corners and the borders of objects, where the sonar data is ambiguous.

-The exploration strategy developed as a testbed for the fusion of sonar and laser data is a form of wall following, or more accurately, "closest object following".
-The world is modeled in terms of line segments with marked endpoints; an endpoint is marked as either "terminal" (confirmed) or "non terminal" (to be confirmed).
-The algorithm for exploration is outlined next.
+The exploration strategy developed as a testbed for the fusion of sonar and laser data is a kind of wall following, or more accurately, "closest object following".
+The world is modelled in terms of line segments with marked endpoints; an endpoint is marked as either "terminal" (confirmed) or "non terminal" (to be confirmed).
+The algorithm of the exploration strategy is outlined next.